codefarma/mwp-studio/docs/Personas.md

 * Bootstrapping New Themes
 * Refactoring HTML Structures
 * Finding Proper Hook Points
+  - Finding where certain output is being generated from is challenging
 * Implementing WP Code Patterns
+  - Implementing solutions for basic problems impedes the creative process

 Marvin the Manager
 ------------------